vasilislenis/G-Anchor/README.md

 * **GA_preProcessing_controler.sh:** The wrapper script to run the program.
 * **G-Anchor_preProcessing.sh:** G-Anchor's preprocessing main script.
 * **bin/:** The folder with the tools
-* **P_HCEs/:** The folder with the coordinates of the HCE databank as it is predicted based on the reference genome which was used initialy for the alignments construction.
-The preProcessing pipeline will tranform these coordinates to the reference of choice.
+* **P_HCEs/:** The folder with the coordinates of the HCE databank as it is predicted based on the reference genome which was used initially for the alignments construction.
+The preProcessing pipeline will transform these coordinates to the reference of choice.

  By default, **P_HCEs/** folder contains the HCE databank coordinates that is predicted from the UCSC multiple alignments of 99 genomes (see the list of the genomes in G-Anchor's paper) against human genome (hg38).
-The user can use them or replace them with the HCE databank coordinates of its choise, keeping consistency on the format (The HCE coordinates should be stored in _.bed_ format in the form: most_conserved_chr*.bed, where * is the number of the chromosome).
+The user can use them or replace them with the HCE databank coordinates of its choice, keeping consistency on the format (The HCE coordinates should be stored in _.bed_ format in the form: most_conserved_chr*.bed, where * is the number of the chromosome).

 ### Preparing your data:
 #### Preparing your data for G-Anchor:

-G-Anchor needs 3 inputs embeded the **INPUT/** folder that are described as follows:
+G-Anchor needs 3 inputs embedded the **INPUT/** folder that are described as follows:
  1. Put your reference chromosomes in _.2bit_ format in the **G-Anchor_V1.0/INPUT/GENOMES_DB/REFERENCE** folder.
  2. Put your target scaffolds (one file) in  _.2bit_ format in the **G-Anchor_V1.0/INPUT/GENOMES_DB/TARGET** folder.
  3. Put your HCE databank in _fasta_ format in the **G-Anchor_V1.0/INPUT/HCES_DB** folder.